CYCLONE GABRIELLE UPDATES: View our traffic map for the latest available information on road closures and delays.(external link)

 SH67 Granity

-This project will provide protection to a section of SH67 between Granity and Ngakawau.
+This project provides protection to a section of SH67 between Granity and Ngakawau.

-This highway suffers frequent coastal erosion and is an important link to the northern West Coast of the South Island.
-This project will improve the security and resilience of the highway for the local community, and for freight supplies and rural services in the region.
-The funding is for work on the bridge abutments to protect the highway.
+In the past this highway suffered frequent coastal erosion and is an important link to the northern West Coast of the South Island.
+This project has improved the security and resilience of the highway for the local community, and for freight supplies and rural services in the region.
+The funding was for work on the bridge abutments to protect the highway.

 SH6 Tatare Bridge Franz Josef safety improvements

-This project will improve safety and access to the 130 metre long single lane bridge to Franz Josef.
+This project improved safety and access to the 130 metre long single lane bridge to Franz Josef.

-The funding will provide hand-rails and provision for separate pedestrian and cycle use.
+The funding provided hand-rails and provision for separate pedestrian and cycle use.

-The upgrade will include the installation of guard-rail edge protection over the bridge and a clip-on pedestrian and cycle walkway.
+The upgrade included the installation of guard-rail edge protection over the bridge and a clip-on pedestrian and cycle walkway.

-The clip-on will reuse an existing clip-on structure removed from the Taramakau combined bridge that was removed when the new separated road bridge was opened in 2018.
+The clip-on reused an existing clip-on structure removed from the Taramakau combined bridge that was removed when the new separated road bridge was opened in 2018.

-The project will improve user-experience for locals and tourists by addressing safety risks and improving traffic flows.
+The project has improved user-experience for locals and tourists by addressing safety risks and improving traffic flows.

-West Coast state highway single-lane bridges safety retrofit
+West Coast state highway single-lane bridges safety improvements

-This project will see compliant guardrail installed on up to five single lane bridges throughout the West Coast network.
+This project has seen compliant guardrail installed on five single lane bridges throughout the West Coast network.

 • SH73 Taipo River (timber railing)